 Although the temporary rule requires most FTD resulting from short sales to be closed out on T+4, several commenters expressed concern that market manipulation could occur within the T+4 time frame.
 These commenters said that under the current locate and close-out requirements, a trader could still naked short sell a security and cover the sales with purchase orders prior to settlement day.
 Because the trader does not have to incur the cost of borrowing shares, these commenters said that the trader could naked short sell without limit-thus, flooding the market with sell orders to potentially depress the price of the security and realize greater profits.
 To mitigate this type of market manipulation, the commenters recommended that SEC require broker-dealers to preborrow securities prior to effecting a short sale on behalf of a customer, which they said would eliminate the potential for manipulative short selling within the 3-day settlement period and more generally provide greater assurance that short sales do not result in FTD.
+Although Regulatory Staff Said That Overlocating Is Unlikely, Inconsistent Industry Practices in Managing Easy-to-Borrow Lists Could Raise Concerns Trading and Markets staff said that they have not conducted any empirical studies to assess the effectiveness of the locate requirement for reducing FTD.
+However, they and industry officials said that overlocating is unlikely to occur because only an estimated 5 percent to 10 percent of locates result in the actual borrowing and delivery of shares.
+For example, many customers choose not to proceed with the short sale order after obtaining or requesting a locate.
+71 Industry officials noted that there is a key difference between a locate, which occurs prior to the short sale being effected, and a borrow, which occurs at settlement.
+Because broker-dealers settle transactions in each security on a net basis, these officials and the regulators said that the actual settlement obligation is often less than the number of shares sold short, making borrowing unnecessary or necessary only in limited quantities.
+Industry officials told us that as a result of the standardization of the locate requirement under Regulation SHO, they have developed policies and procedures that help them to better manage their securities lending operations.
+More specifically, these officials said that the locate requirement, and the new T+4 close-out requirement for FTD resulting from short sales, has resulted in increased and improved communication with customers prior to effecting a short sale.
+For example, some industry officials said that as a result of the locate requirement of Regulation SHO, they are denying customers' requests to effect short sales in hard-to-borrow securities because a source of available and sufficient securities cannot be located.
+They said that the customer has a vested interest in making sure that the broker-dealer can deliver the securities in time for settlement.
+If securities cannot be borrowed and delivered in time for settlement, the broker-dealer will be required to close out the FTD under

-&lt;sup>69As we have previously discussed, Regulation SHO provides an exception to the locate requirement for market makers engaged in bona fide market making.
+69As we have previously discussed, Regulation SHO provides an exception to the locate requirement for market makers engaged in bona fide market making.
 SEC staff do not know the percentage of short sales that are effected by market makers.

-&lt;sup>70Examinations that we reviewed confirmed these practices.
+70Examinations that we reviewed confirmed these practices.